Search

 showcases the results of the 4K random write test at IO depth=1 with a numjob=1.

 For 4k random writes, S2D with data in the mirror tier proves its prowess, achieving 5,660 IOPS, which is 138% higher than StarWind’s 2,379 IOPS.
 The superior performance of S2D is due to the direct writing to the mirror tier, bypassing the need to calculate parity, which is resource-intensive.
-For a more detailed explanation of how reading and writing occur in a mirror-accelerated parity scenario, please refer to the following link.
+For a more detailed explanation of how reading and writing occur in a Nested mirror-accelerated parity scenario, please refer to the following link.

 In scenarios where data spans both the mirror and parity tiers, S2D’s performance drops to 2,575 IOPS, but it still edges out StarWind by 8%.
 The additional step of invalidating data in the parity tier in S2D slightly reduces performance compared to when the workload is fully contained within the mirror tier.
 In contrast, StarWind VSAN writes directly to the MDRAID5 array, resulting in read-modify-write (RMW) operations, which further reduce performance.